 Wetpixel is the premiere community website dedicated to underwater photography and videography.
-With up-to-date news, articles, gear reviews, photo contests, and dive expeditions, Wetpixel is a strong, focused community of over 20,000 underwater photographers.
+With up-to-date news, articles, gear reviews, photo contests, and dive expeditions, Wetpixel is a strong, focused community of over 35,000 underwater image makers.

 Wetpixel was established in 2001 by Eric Cheng and is now owned and published by Adam Hanlon.
 Our volunteer team includes Dr. Alexander Mustard, Cor Bosman, Drew Wong, Abi Smigel Mullens, and many others.
 In 2003, Eric and Wetpixel were awarded the prestigious Antibes Festival prize for Best Website.